Pyroxenite: Crust and mantle

+Crustal intrusions

-Igneous pyroxenites are closely allied to gabbros and norites, from which they differ by the absence of feldspar, and to peridotites, which are distinguished from them by containing more than 40% olivine.
+Intrusive pyroxenites are closely allied to gabbros and norites, from which they differ by the absence of feldspar, and to peridotites, which are distinguished from them by containing more than 40% olivine.
 This connection is indicated also by their mode of occurrence, for they usually accompany masses of gabbro and peridotite and seldom are found by themselves.

-They are often very coarse-grained, containing individual crystals which may be several inches in length.
+Pyroxenites are often very coarse-grained, containing individual crystals which may be several centimeters in length.
 The principal accessory minerals, in addition to olivine and feldspar, are chromite and other spinels, garnet, magnetite, rutile, and scapolite.

 Pyroxenites can be formed as cumulates in ultramafic intrusions by accumulation of pyroxene crystals at the base of the magma chamber.
 Here they are generally associated with gabbro and anorthite cumulate layers and are typically high up in the intrusion.
 They may be accompanied by magnetite layers, ilmenite layers, but rarely chromite cumulates.